Poverty in Austrian Galicia: Causes and contributing factors

-Education

 Education lagged behind, with only 15% or so of the peasants attending any kind of school, meaning that few peasants had the skills to pursue other careers.
 Even if they did, no major Galician city (Kraków or Lviv) was a center of significant industry, which gave peasants little alternatives to their profession.
 The Austrian imperial government showed absolutely no interest in schooling and subsequent reform such as industrialization, which would upset the system in which Galicia was a cheap provider of agricultural products for the Empire, and a market for inferior industrial goods, a situation profitable for both the governments and the landowners.
 The Austrian government treated Galicia as a colony that could be treated as another country, and overtaxed it rather than invested in it.
 In what little industry Galicia had, one of the largest local branches (about a third of the total) was alcohol brewing, further exploiting and impoverishing the peasantry.
 Alcoholism was a major social problem.

 The agricultural productivity of Galician peasants was one of the lowest in Europe because of primitive agricultural techniques, many little different from those used in the Middle Ages.
 The situation in Northern (Polish) Galicia was compounded by the lack of good land and a growing population, resulting in the steadily diminishing size of an individual peasant's plot.
 Over 70% of Galicia's population lived off the land.
 In the second half of the 19th century, with only a marginal increase of arable land (about 7%), the population of peasants doubled.
-In 1899, 80% of the plots had fewer than 5 acre, and many were not able to grow enough food on their plots to support their families.
-Overpopulation in Galicia has been so severe that it has been described as the most overpopulated place in Europe and compared to India and China.
+In 1899, 80% of the plots had fewer than 5 acre, and many were not able to grow enough food on their plots to support their families.Overpopulation in Galicia has been so severe that it has been described as the most overpopulated place in Europe and compared to India and China.

 The emancipation of serfs in 1848 did not improve their situation significantly, as they were given poorly-paid jobs by the local major landowners, who owned 43% of the arable land in 1848, which did little to improve the peasants welfare from the previous feudal relations.
 Other changes in the law made the peasants also lose access to many forests and pastures, which the large landowners tried to secure for themselves.

+According to Alison Fleig Frank, the role of Polish landowners should not be overlooked.
+Six percent of Ukrainian speakers engaged in nonagricultural occupations vs 33% of Polish speakers.
+She writes: